LGN520/farreach-public/ycsb-implementation.md

 	- Each client releases record preservations whose seq < snapshotseq after receiving upstream backup notification (keys and seqs) from controller
 		+ Add outband_packet_format.h and outband_packet_format.c for switchos/controller/server
 			+ Implement snapshot-related packets including snapshot signal, snapshot getdata ack, and snapshot senddata
-			+ TODO: Implement upstream-backup-related packets
+			+ Implement upstream-backup-related packets
-		+ TODO: Controller sends upstream backup notification to each physical client
+		+ Controller sends upstream backup notification to each physical client
-			* TODO: Count the notification of releasing snapshotted data from upstream backup into bandwidth cost
+			* Count the notification of releasing snapshotted data from upstream backup into bandwidth cost
 		+ For speical case bwcost
-			* TODO: Switchos embeds a map of <serveridx, special case bwcost> into snapshot data
+			* Switchos maintains and embeds per-server speical case bandwidth cost into snapshot data
-			* TODO: Controller dumps localbwcost as well as serveridx
+			* Controller dumps localbwcost as well as serveridx
 			* TODO: Script calculates average globalbwcost and per-server average localbwcost for exp9 on bandwidth cost, and then sums up avg localbwcost of all logical servers and avg globalbwcost
 	- Dump client-side backup in TerminatorThread
 	- Debug and test